BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 private enum ZOrder {
     static let commonItem = 0
     static let stickyItem = 1
     static let staticStickyItem = 2
 }

 {% endhighlight %}

-Lastly, we want to set the actual number of sticky items from *ViewController*:
+Lastly, we need to set the actual number of sticky items.
+Go to `ViewController.swift` and add following lines to the `gridLayout` property:

 {% highlight swift linenos %}